A minimal desktop nutrition tracker. Built for people who know their macros.

 Seven days, seven bars, one streak.
 No badges, no confetti — just a quiet record of what you've been doing.

-One binary per OS.
-No installer wizards, no electron-bloat — under 15 MB and ready in seconds.
+Native binary.
+No installer wizards, no Electron bloat — under 3 MB and ready in seconds.

 x64 · .AppImage